vuejs-translations/docs-zh-cn/src/guide/components/slots.md

 </BaseLayout>
 ```

-When a component accepts both default slot and named slots, all top-level non-`<template>` nodes are implciitly treated as content for default slot.
-So the above can also be written as:
+When a component accepts both default slot and named slots，all top-level non- `<template>` nodes are implciitly treated as content for default slot。So the above can also be written as：

 ```vue-html
 <BaseLayout>